craftyc0der/craftycoder.com/content/blog/math-edu-1/index.md

 {{< thumbd src="lm.jpg" title="Long Multiplication" target="lm" width="200" class="rounded float-right" >}}

-To set the stage for this tale, we need to travel back to May, 2017.
-My son Zev had just finished 1st grade.
+To set the stage for this story, we need to travel back to May, 2017.
+My son, Zev, had just finished 1st grade.
 He was enrolled at *the best* public elementary school in the city.
 I assumed he would be getting a decent education.
 I don't really know what that means, but I assumed it would be like mine.
 So, when he finished 1st grade only having progressed to addition of 1 digit numbers I was rather disappointed.
 I decided it was time for me to take a more active role in his education.
-We studied time tables for a couple weeks and while he had not yet memorized the times tables, he memorized all the squares $x^2∣{12 \atop 0}$ so he could calculate any value with addition in a few seconds.
+We studied time tables for a couple weeks and while he had not yet memorized the times tables, he memorized all the squares $x^2\ ∣{12 \atop 0}$ so he could calculate any value with addition in a few seconds.

 {{< thumbd src="div1.jpg"  title="Division Pleze" target="div1" width="200" class="rounded float-right" >}}

 This was a good start.
 By June he was rocking long multiplication.
+I was convinced that the schools were not even trying.
+We were not spending any more time on this than the time one would spend in a math class and yet

 <style>
     .modal-header {